What’s the Difference? Fiberglass vs. Vinyl Windows

 Both vinyl and fiberglass tend to outlast wood, as they don’t rot or decay from moisture or insect damage, but fiberglass is the hardiest choice.
 A high-quality vinyl window will last around 30 years, while its fiberglass counterpart can still be gracing your home more than 50 years after installation.
 Fiberglass is stronger than vinyl and resists warping and cracking even under prolonged weather extremes.
 Vinyl expands and contracts with fluctuating temperatures, meaning that in the most severe climates, the seal between the window frame and glass pane can break, greatly reducing the insulating abilities of the window.

 A handy DIYer can install vinyl windows.

 If you’re reasonably competent with a power drill, hammer, tape measure, and utility knife, you can install vinyl windows yourself—a savings of between $100 to $200 per window.
 Because vinyl is slightly flexible, it’s far easier to install than rigid fiberglass; it’s also more forgiving of very slight measurement discrepancies.
+Otherwise, one of the best window replacement companies, such as Renewal by Andersen, can make quick work of this project.
 Plus, you’ll find pre-made vinyl windows in standard sizes at many home improvement centers, whereas fiberglass windows must be ordered from the manufacturer.
 Note that many manufacturers of fiberglass windows will void the windows’ warranties if not installed by a professional.